enavu/sdr_avail/README.md

 Write a program or piece of software.
 When executed it should accept a time, meeting length and office location that I would like a meeting to take place in.
 It should return a list of SDRs that are available to attend that meeting.

 ## Getting Started

+### Planning and Brainstorming Board

+* I have used Trello to map out my thoughts and make sure I plan out my development here.
+Very high level methods of breaking out the project - https://trello.com/b/nquWokrK/twilio-program.

+### Methods

+* I have used Pandas as my primary data analysis and manipulation.
+With small files, its good, but with larger big data - primarily use Pyspark.
+Lists are mostly used.

 ### Dependencies